MarieLevakova/Adaptive-integrate-and-fire-model/README.md

 # Adaptive integrate-and-fire model
-Supporting datasets for the manuscript "Adaptive integrate-and-fire model reproduces the dynamics of olfactory receptor neuron responses in moth"
+Supporting datasets and code for simulating the model in the manuscript "Adaptive integrate-and-fire model reproduces the dynamics of olfactory receptor neuron responses in moth"

 ========================